grab/engineering-blog/_posts/2022-04-29-graph-networks.md

   </figure>
 </div>

 As a leading superapp in Southeast Asia, Grab serves millions of consumers daily.
 This naturally makes us a target for fraudsters and to enhance our defences, the Integrity team at Grab has launched several hyper-scaled services, such as the [Griffin real-time rule engine](https://engineering.grab.com/griffin) and [Advanced Feature Engineering](https://engineering.grab.com/using-grabs-trust-counter-service-to-detect-fraud-successfully).
-These systems enable data scientists and risk analysts to develop real-time scoring, and take fraudsters out of our eco systems.
+These systems enable data scientists and risk analysts to develop real-time scoring, and take fraudsters out of our ecosystems.

 Apart from individual fraudsters, we have also observed the fast evolution of the dark side over time.
 We have had to evolve our defences to deal with professional syndicates that use advanced equipment such as device farms and GPS spoofing apps to perform fraud at scale.
 These professional fraudsters are able to camouflage themselves as normal users, making it significantly harder to identify them with rule-based detection.